George Littlewood: Progress of Six-Day Walking World Record (1881–2018)

-He then competed in the 1st, 2nd, 3rd, 4th and 5th 'Astley Challenge Belt' races.
+He competed in the 1st, 2nd, 3rd, 4th and 5th 'Astley Challenge Belt' races.
 The belt was the prize for winning the 12 hours a day, 72 hours per week version of the 'Long-Distance Astley Belt' and the events took place in Birmingham, Sheffield and London, between April 1882 and November, 1884.
 Littlewood would eventually win the belt outright.

 In 1883, he also raced against a horse called Charlie in a 17-mile race from Doncaster to Sheffield.
 He lost by three quarters of a mile.

-After that, and in April, 1885, Littlewood took on Rowell again (Rtd) in the 'International Pedestrian Tournament' and then again in February 1887 in the 'International Pedestrian Go-As-You-Please Tournament' (Won); both races being held at the Westminster Aquarium, London.
+After that, in April 1885, Littlewood took on Rowell again (Rtd) in the 'International Pedestrian Tournament' and then again in February 1887 in the 'International Pedestrian Go-As-You-Please Tournament' (Won); both races being held at the Westminster Aquarium, London.

 After those races he went back to America for the second time; firstly to Philadelphia, where he annihilated the opposition in November, 1887, in the 'Championship of the World Sweepstakes' before returning to New York to compete in his last two races at Madison Square Garden in May and December of the following year, 1888.

 The May race saw Littlewood breaking the 600-mile barrier despite running on a raw bone in his foot and when he brought the Fox Diamond Belt back from America to England, they called him “Littlewood the Lionheart”.

 In 1966, and referring to his 1888 world record, a physiologist, B.B.
 Lloyd, writing in Advancement of Science, described Littlewood's feat as “probably about the maximum sustained output of which the human frame is capable”.